boltops-tools/lono/docs/_docs/tutorial-new.md

 ---
-title: Tutorial: Starting with lono new
+title: "Tutorial: Starting with lono new"
 ---

 The first command we'll walk through is the `lono new` command.
-Here's the command with some output filtered to focus on learning.
+Here's the command with some output to focus on learning.

 ```
 $ lono new autoscaling